 Hopefully by this time, you have a good grasp of your WordPress admin area, and you’re probably eager to play with plugins.

 Wednesday: Using WordPress Plugins

 The real power of WordPress is in the plugins.

-There are more than 32,000 free plugins available in the official WordPress plugin repository alone.
+There are more than 55,000+ free plugins available in the official WordPress plugin repository alone.
 This abundance of plugins can be overwhelming for beginners.

-Also check out our WordPress Plugins category where you will find the best WordPress plugins to do anything you want on your WordPress website.
+Also, check out our WordPress Plugins category where you will find the best WordPress plugins to do anything you want on your WordPress website.

-When you come back, the next thing we will cover is WordPress themes.
+When you come back, the next thing we’ll cover is WordPress themes.

 Thursday: Using WordPress Themes